paulhibbitts/publishing-with-docsify-this/README.md

 <p><iframe style="overflow: hidden; border: 0px #ffffff none; margin-top: -26px; background: #ffffff;" src="https://docsify-this.net/?basePath=https://raw.githubusercontent.com/paulhibbitts/cmpt-363-222-pages/main&homepage=home.md&font-family=Lato%20Extended,Lato,Helvetica%20Neue,Helvetica,Arial,sans-serif&font-size=1&hide-credits=true" width="800px" height="950px" allowfullscreen="allowfullscreen"></iframe></p>
 ```

+As shown above, with the Canvas LMS a Canvas Page can be set as the course Homepage, and then an iFrame can be used for the content of that page.
+For more details, view [How do I set a Front Page in a course?](https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-set-a-Front-Page-in-a-course/ta-p/797) and [Embed content in Canvas](https://www.howtocanvas.com/create-amazing-pages-in-canvas/embedding-content).

 #### External URL

-The URL of a Markdown file rendered by Docsify-This can be included inside of other systems.
+The URL of a Markdown file rendered by Docsify-This can also be included inside of other systems as an external URL.

 Many LMSs, including Canvas and Moodle, have the ability to include external URLs in their course navigation menus.
 For example, with the Canvas LMS you would use the [Redirect Tool](https://help.canvas.yale.edu/m/55452/l/914676-creating-a-custom-link-in-your-course-navigation-using-the-redirect-tool) to display Docsify-This web pages.

 ![Docsify-This Module](images/docsify-this-page.jpg ':class=image-75-border')
 _Figure 4.
 Docsify-This External URL within Canvas LMS (used with the Redirect Tool), for example https://canvas.sfu.ca/courses/76289/external_tools/36154_